Pavankumardontha/2_pointers/README.md

 5) Merge overlapping intervals (leetcode)
 5) Count increasing subarrays (gfg)
 6) Remove duplicates in sorted array - 1 (leetcode) - keep start=0 and end=1 and check if a[start] == a[end].
 If both are equal then increment the end.
 If not a[start] = a[end]
 7) Remove Duplicates from Sorted Array II (leetcode) - Find the difference between and first and last occurrance of an element to calculate how many times an element exists in the array.
+So the other method could be lets say if we are position x, check for a[x-2] if both are equal then do not increment the starting index.
+Go on till we find a distinct element and then replace.
 8) Merge sorted array (leetcode) - Sort from back of nums1 most optimised without any extra space
 7) Max consecutive ones (leetcode)
 8) Move zeros (leetcode)